Back to Comparisons

 Best for: Landlords who want payments, ledgers and arrears automation.

 RealRenta is one of the clearest rent-collection-focused options in this set.
-Its public owner page describes BPAY, direct debit, automatic rent tracking, rental ledgers, invoices, receipts, missed-payment notifications, arrears workflows and tenant portal records.
+Its public owner page describes BPAY, direct debit, automatic rent tracking, rental ledgers, invoices, receipts, missed-payment notifications and arrears workflows.

 That makes RealRenta relevant if the main pain is keeping the rent ledger current and reducing manual chasing.
 The caution is legal workflow.
 If a system generates breach notices or notices to leave, landlords still need to verify the exact state or territory requirements before serving anything.